tparchman/778_unix/text_processing/text_processing_tutorial.md

 ## 3. Extracting fields and sorting (`cut`, `sort`, `uniq`)

-Some useful Unix commands to familiarize yourself with:
+Some useful Unix commands for extracting and organizing information from text, using the yeast_genome.gff file in the [github text_processing page](https://github.com/tparchman/778_unix/tree/master/text_processing).

-`cut`: can be used to extract fields from files after specifying the delimiter and fields.
-For example, the command below will extract fields 1-3 from the file `yeast_genome.gff`.
-In this case the delimiter, which is `tab`, is detected by default.
+`cut`: can be used to extract fields (similar to columns in a data frame) from files.
+For example, the command below will extract fields 3-5 from the file `yeast_genome.gff`.
+In this case the delimiter, which is `tab`, is detected by default (delimiter can be specified with `d` option).

-    $ cut -f 1-3 yeast_genome.gff > feature_info.txt
+    $ cut -f 3-5 yeast_genome.gff > feature_info.txt

-`sort` will sort lines
+`sort` will sort lines.
+The action above extracted information on annotated features in the yeast genome and their coordinates.
+Try the below use of `sort` and inspect the output.

     $ sort feature_info.text > sorted_feature_info.txt

 `uniq` will output the unique lines in a file.
-Below, we use `cut`
+Lets say we just wanted a list of the categories of genomic features represented in the yeast_genome.gff file (contained in field 3).
+Note what happens if you pipe the output of `cut` straight into `uniq` without using `sort`.

+    $ cut -f 3 yeast_genome.gff | sort | uniq

 Use examples from Haddock and Dunn Chapter 16